Graduates are awarded a professional Master of Medical Nutrition (MMN) degree from the University of Nebraska Medical Center (UNMC).

-Registered dietitians who provide patient care must be licensed in most states - in Nebraska they are Licensed Medical Nutrition Therapists.
+Registered dietitians/nutritionists who provide patient care must be licensed in most states - in Nebraska they are Licensed Medical Nutrition Therapists.
 These professionals generally work in hospitals or other health care facilities, such as outpatient clinics.
 They are key members of the health care team and perform such services as:

 - Assessing and monitoring nutritional status of patients;

 - Developing care plans to complement the patient's overall plan of medical care;

 - Counseling patients and their families to help them achieve nutrition care goals relating to varied health conditions, and